SameedZ/SameedZ/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other designers & developers
-- 🥅 2022 Goals: Learn more about web3
+- 🥅 2022 Goals: Learn more about Forex & Investing and Web 3.0
 - ⚡ Fun fact: I love to draw and play golf on weekends.
 - 📫 Connect with me on linkedIn:: https://www.linkedin.com/in/sameed-zahoor-970954226/